-In a bold move, Twitter allow users to Tweet messages up to twice the length they could previously
+In a bold move, Twitter allows users to Tweet messages up to twice the length they could previously

 You might not think it, but Twitter was initially set up to facilitate the communication of “short bursts of inconsequential information”.

 Monthly active user numbers are down to 328 million and, with stagnating numbers of account holders, something drastic is needed.
 Now, it seems Twitter’s USP (a message in 140 characters) will be first in the ring line as Twitter head office reveals a small portion of accounts have been given access to a new capability: the option to compose a tweet up to 280 characters long.